yegor256/blog/_drafts/_junit.md

 }
 {% endhighlight %}

-If Java would have "monikers", this code would look even more elegant:
+If Java had "monikers" this code would look even more elegant:

 {% highlight java %}
 @Test